bergsans/archaize-js/text/4_on_compilers_in_general.md

 # Overview.
 How compilers work
 <pre>
-A  compiler  consists of  two  parts:  analysis (front  end) and  synthesis (back  end).
+A compiler consists of two major parts: analysis (front-end) and  synthesis (back-end).
 Analysis of  the  code  precedes synthesis  in the  compiling process.
 Before compiling  the source code  is broken  into parts, enforcing  a grammatical structure.
-This   form   an  intermediate   structure   of 'abstractions' (a abstract  syntax tree), representations of the source at hand.
+This   form   an  intermediate   structure   of 'abstractions' (an abstract syntax tree), representations of the source at hand.

 If   the   compiler   finds   that  the   source   code   is